Zizaco/entrust/README.md

 Entrust provides a flexible way to add Role-based Permissions to **Laravel4**.

+For **Laravel 5** please use the branch `laravel-5`.
+This will soon be in master, but in the interm it's your best option for Laravel 5 support.

 ## Quick start

 **PS:** Even though it's not needed.
 Entrust works very well with [Confide](https://github.com/Zizaco/confide) in order to eliminate repetitive tasks involving the management of users: Account creation, login, logout, confirmation by e-mail, password reset, etc.